Lo-Roy/ai-governance/ABOUT.md

 - **Artificial intelligence augments the way people and organizations work.**
 - **People remain accountable for decisions, actions, and outcomes, regardless of how AI is used.**
-- **Responsible AI adoption requires practical governance, sound management, and continuous organizational adaptation.**
+- **Responsible AI adaptation requires practical governance, sound management, and continuous organizational adaptation.**

 These principles form the foundation of every publication in the AI Governance Resource Series.